dgatf/smartport_bluetooth/README.md

 - Support for bluetooth 2.
 Bluetooth 4 (BLE) not supported
 - Support for ACCST X series.
 ACCST D series and ACCESS protocols not supported
-- Supported OS: Linux, OS X and Windows
+- Supported OS: Android, Linux, OS X and Windows

 ## Installation

+## Linux, OS X and Windows

 Prerequisites: